S1ckB0y1337/TokenPlayer/README.md

 - Impersonating Protected Processes.
 - Bypassing UAC by using the Token-Duplication method.
 - Making new tokens for network authentication by providing credentials (similar to runas /netonly) without the need for special rights or elevated context.
+- Spoof the parent process identifier and spawn a new process under an arbitary process.
 - Execute any application with provided parameters under an impersonated context.
 - Can be used from non-interactive contexts (e.g. reverse shell) by using pipes for parent-child process communication.